radiorabe/rabe-zabbix/snmp/SNMPv2_Interfaces_HC/README.md

 ## Requirements
 * Your host must support SNMPv2
-* IF-MIB must be available and accessible by the Zabbix server (which is probably already present on your system)
+* IF-MIB must be available and accessible by the Zabbix server (which is probably already the case on your system)

 ## Usage
-1. Import the <code>Template_SNMPv2_Interfaces_HC.xml</code> into your Zabbix installation.
+1. Import the [Template_SNMPv2_Interfaces_HC.xml](Template_SNMPv2_Interfaces_HC.xml) into your Zabbix server.
 2. Add the template to your host (or stack template)
 3. Add an SNMP interface configuration to your host
 4. Set the <code>{$SNMP_COMMUNITY}</code> macro to your desired community if you don't use <code>public</code>